MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters.md

 :::image type="content" source="./media/filters/admin-creates-filter.png" alt-text="Screenshot that shows how the admin creates a filter, and uses the filter in a policy in Microsoft Intune." lightbox="./media/filters/admin-creates-filter.png":::

-??Need a new image.
-ScottDuf provided the last image.??

 Before a policy is applied to an app or device, filters dynamically evaluate applicability.
-Looking at the image, here's an overview:
+Here's an overview of the image:

-1. You create a reusable filter for any platform based on some device properties.
-In the example, the filter is for personal devices.
+1. You create a reusable filter based on an app or device property.
+In the example, the device filter is for iPhone XR devices.

-2. You assign a policy or app to the group.
+2. You assign a policy to the group.
 In the assignment, you add the filter in include or exclude mode.
-For example, you "include" personal devices, or you "exclude" personal devices from the policy.
+For example, you "include" iPhone XR devices, or you "exclude" iPhone XR devices from the policy.

 3. The filter is evaluated when the device enrolls, checks in with the Intune service, or at any other time a policy evaluates.